Best Travel Gear for Infants and Toddlers

 It’s a bummer having to eat every meal with a baby or toddler on your lap because you don’t have a high chair, especially for infants and one-year-olds.
 Again, if you can arrange a high chair at your destination, GREAT.
 If you need to BYO, here are our favorites:

-My Little Seat isn’t really a high chair; rather, it’s a clever way of safely attaching your baby to the chair so he doesn’t fall off.
-The seat is a diaper-style harness and the fabric simply drapes over and affixes to an existing chair.
+This product really isn’t really a high chair, per se, rather, it’s a clever way of safely attaching your baby to the chair so he doesn’t fall off.
+It has a strap that goes under the chair (and around the back) and it cleverly fits over the back of almost any type of chair.
 However, because there’s no tray, you’ll have to be sure you can pull your little one all the way up to the table.

 If space (or cost, for that matter) is a concern, this is your answer.